 A B O U T

-Kelsey J. Barnes is a freelance writer and journalist based in Toronto, Canada.
-She profiles musicians, actors, and other talent.
-She also writes features on topics like love and relationships, friendship, and pop culture.
+Kelsey J. Barnes is a freelance writer based in Toronto, Canada.
+She writes features on topics like love and relationships, friendship, and pop culture.
+She also interviews musicians, actors and other talent.
 Her words have been featured in print publications like 1883 magazine and tmrw magazine, essay collections like Dear Damsels, FWYL and Dear Movies, and websites like MTV and the All Womxn Project.

 If she was stranded on a desert island and could only take three things with her, she would bring her much loved copy of Tiny Beautiful Things by Cheryl Strayed, the When Harry Met Sally screenplay, and a very large bottle of whiskey.
-When she’s not writing (or thinking about what she would bring if she was stranded on a desert island), she enjoys drinking hazelnut lattes, reading memoirs, and writing about herself in the third-person.
-She promises that her work is not as self-indulgent as this bio is.
+Her dream interview would be with Emma Stone.
+When she’s not writing (or thinking about what she would bring if she was stranded on a desert island) she enjoys drinking hazelnut lattes, reading memoirs, and writing about herself in the third-person.
+She promises that her work is not as self-indulgent as much as this bio is.

 “Why do you feel you have to turn everything into a story?”
 So I told her why: Because if I tell the story, I control the version.
 Because if I tell the story, I can make you laugh, and I would rather have you laugh at me than feel sorry for me.
 Because if I tell the story, it doesn’t hurt as much.
 Because if I tell the story, I can get on with it. ” - NORA EPHRON, HEARTBURN